silverbulletmd/silverbullet/docs/Sync.md

 If sync takes longer than a second, a black circle progress indicator will appear in the [[Top Bar]].

 ## Conflicts
-When you use multiple clients and make changes to the same files simultaneously conflicts may happen.
-SilverBullet will not attempt to try to merge these conflicts, but rather create a conflicting copy when this happens.
-You will be notified in the UI when this occurs.
+When multiple clients change the same file around the same time, the server merges them automatically where it safely can; when it can’t (both sides touched the same words), it writes the file with a resolvable in-editor conflict, and you will be notified in the UI when this happens.
+See [[Collaboration]] for the full picture.

 ## Configuration
 You can tweak what files are synced locally via a few `config.*` configuration options.